vercel/commerce/framework/commercelayer/README.md

 ## Content management

 Commerce Layer does not provide a collaborative environment to create and modify digital content but is CMS agnostic.
 It manages the transactional part of a sales channel and allows users to integrate with any CMS of their choice.
 This will enable businesses to utilize any content model, produce a better customer experience, outstand competition, and unleash creativity.
-For now, in this provider, we manage content locally, and in the future, you would be able to plug in any CMS of your choice instead.
+For now, in this provider, we manage content locally ([in this file](./data.json)), and in the future, you would be able to plug in any CMS of your choice instead.

 ## Checkout